 In most locations, weather can change in an instant, but on the coast it often happens more quickly.
 When on the beach, you most likely won’t have any protection from the elements, such as if a thunderstorm unexpectedly blows in.
 Further, be sure to check the heat index when you go out.
 As mentioned above, there is typically little to zero shade available, and that sun beating down on you can not only feel miserable, but may be quite dangerous.

-Have you noticed a theme with all of my advice articles?
-DRINK UP.
 Dehydration is so common among athletes, and yet so easily preventable.
 In addition to the lack of shade available on the beach, lack of freshwater sources may also be a concern.
 Be sure to properly hydrate prior to your run, as well as carry a water source with you if at all possible.

 So there you have it, 6 simple tips that will hopefully make your beach running adventures more safe and enjoyable.
 Have any tips to add?
 Please comment below!